 How to Find Oneness

 Oneness is a term that describes both inward and outward states.
 The inward state or experience is peaceful silence.
 It is the absence of internal chatter.
 This is an experience of our transcendent nature.
-The outward expression of this is what we feel in relation to other living things.
+The outward expression of this is what we feel concerning other living things.
 The peace of the transcendent naturally connects us to other people and living things.

 We highly recommend the use of both approaches.
 The direct experience of the transcendent helps to make us more grounded and connected.
 The analytical approach makes us confront our programming, which may contain things like unhealthy bias and prejudice.